hunnawamin/Bee-Sync-Flasher/README.md

 ## Run the Batch Script

-0. (Need to Unpack the package) Press and hold the Flash button about 2 Seconds and Connect your device through USB.
+0. (Need to Unpack the housing) Press and hold the Flash button about 2 Seconds and Connect your device through USB and then release the flash button.
 1.Double-click to Flash-CE-coordinator.bat file.
 2.When prompted, enter the COM port (e.g., COM8).
 3.The firmware flashing process will start.